If you need more details about these jobs, please email us for more information.

 Department: Police Dept.

-The City of Guntersville currently has an opening for a Certified Police Officer or Rookie Police Officer.
+The City of Guntersville currently has an opening for a Certified Police Officer.
 The primary duties and responsibilities for this position include, but are not limited to the following:

 Protect lives and property through the enforcement of laws and ordinances.
 Patrols a designated area of the city on foot or in a radio equipped car to preserve law and order.
 Answers call and complaints and responds to fires, automobile accidents, robberies, and other misdemeanors and felonies.
 Investigates criminal and civil complaints and attempts to make a proper disposition or directs them to the proper authorities.
 Administers first aid, conducts preliminary investigations, gathers evidence, obtains witnesses, makes arrest and takes prisoners to jail.
 Operates a variety of equipment used in police work including Breathalyzer machine, mobile or base two-way radio, traffic radar unit, computers and other related or assigned equipment.
 Performs related accident investigation, interviews witnesses, gathers information, performs investigation to help determine the cause of accident, and prepares detailed accident investigation report; makes arrest and transport prisoners to jail; testify as a witness in court when necessary.
 Maintains required records and reports of activities and events while on duty.
 Give advice on laws and ordinance as well as general information to the public in a general forum, special event, or individual.